 By Ernie O’Toole

-I attended the training sessions in April and my enthusiasm again peaked.
-I immediately decided I would like to be a tour guide.
-I like to interact with the public and to be able to pass on what is known and hypothesized about the ancestral Puebloans to the public and I feel that it is a valuable public service.
+I attended the training sessions three years ago and immediately decided I would like to be a tour guide.
+I like to interact with the public and to be able to pass on to the public what is known and hypothesized about the ancestral Puebloans, and I feel that it is a valuable public service.
 It conveys respect, understanding and acceptance of different peoples.
 It would be a means to give back to society.

-I am particularly grateful to my guide mentor, John Richardson, and all of the other “seasoned” guides whom I “shadowed” throughout my training.
-My own research on the subject brought me to Chaco Canyon, the Canyon of the Ancients, back to Mesa Verde, Aztec Ruins, Comb Ridge, Moon House and some of the traditional pueblos in New Mexico.
+I am particularly grateful to my guide mentor, John Richardson (with 19 years of volunteering experience), and all the other “seasoned” guides whom I “shadowed” throughout my training.
+My own research on the subject brought me to Chaco Canyon, the Canyon of the Ancients, back to Mesa Verde, Aztec Ruins, Comb Ridge, Moon House and some of the traditional Pueblos in New Mexico.
 I am back on a quest for learning more and more about these fascinating people, not just for my own edification, but to be able to share this knowledge with the public.

 Another rewarding aspect about being a tour guide at Chimney Rock is interacting with the other volunteers.
 I have met and become friends with a number of wonderful people who enhance my life here in Pagosa Springs.
-That, along with meeting the interesting people who visit Chimney Rock, kind of makes it complete.
-I look forward to continuing as a volunteer for the foreseeable future and becoming more involved with CRIA.
+That, along with meeting the interesting people who take the tours, kind of makes it complete.
+I look forward to continuing as tour guide for the foreseeable future and serving on the CRIA Board of Trustees.